ioncrash/you-riff-back-end/README.md

-A readme for Bucket-list back-end!
+Welcome You-Riff's back-end!

-A link to the deployed back-end: https://quiet-lowlands-87275.herokuapp.com/ A link to the front-end repo: https://github.com/ioncrash/you-riff-back-end
+A link to the deployed back-end: https://quiet-lowlands-87275.herokuapp.com/ A link to the front-end repo: https://github.com/ioncrash/you-riff

 # DESCRIPTION #

-Bucket list is an app for storing your travel goals across the world.
-The back end uses MongoDB and a simple one-to-many relationship between users and their goals.
+You-Riff is a place where YouTube becomes more social and more informative.
+One of our favorite experiences is watching a film with a group of friends, sharing thoughts or cracking jokes at what's going on on the screen.

+The backend holds 3 resources: users, riffs, and videos.
+Riffs serves both as a join table between users and videos, and as a place to hold the content of the riffs (text and timestamp).
+Videos is primarily a reference to YouTube's API, but having it here allows easier routing on the front end.

 # ROUTES AND PATHS #